 This Pumpkin Spice Beer Cake takes the fuss out of making a cake from scratch.
 In about an hour you can put together this delicious dessert, which features maple, orange, and PUMPKIN BEER!!!!

-The holidays are busy, busy so I’ve been working on a scratch cake that is tasty and fast.
+The holidays are busy, busy so I’ve been working on a scratch beer cake that is tasty and fast.
 No piping bags, no complicated decorations…just real ingredients.
 This is the kind of cake that you can make on a weeknight just because…but its good anytime.

 Some of my favorite cakes are made with booze!
 Champagne, whiskey, stout beer… If I actually did a tally, I think the percentage of my boozy recipes would be a bit shocking.
 Alcohol adds gusto to foods, but when it comes to adding carbonated beverages to baking recipes, you are getting more than flavor.
 The carbonation helps your baked goods have a nice fluffy texture because all those bubbles add air to your batter.

 Now, I must confess that I don’t like beer…at all.
 Like really, I keep trying it but there is something about the aftertaste I can’t get over.
 But beer in cake is the bees knees.
-The bitterness complements the sweetness and adds depth to the taste.
+The bitterness complements cake’s sweetness and adds depth to the taste.
 And like previously stated, all those bubbles help the cake rise so nicely!

 In this Pumpkin Spice Beer Cake I used Hardywood’s Farmhouse Pumpkin Ale which is 8.5% alcohol by volume and 21 IBUs (the International Bittering Units scale for beer).
 There are many pumpkin ales on the market so I’m sure you can experiment with other beers but I would suggest trying to match the alcohol content and IBUs as closely as possible.